 Mortgage-related securities include mortgage pass-through securities, collateralized mortgage obligations ("CMOs"), commercial mortgage-backed securities, mortgage dollar rolls, CMO residuals, stripped mortgage-backed securities ("SMBSs") and other securities that directly or indirectly represent a participation in, or are secured by and payable from, mortgage loans on real property.
+The PIMCO Low Duration Credit Fund may invest up to 5% of its total assets in mortgage- or asset-backed securities.

 The value of some mortgage-related and other asset-backed securities may be particularly sensitive to changes in prevailing interest rates.
 Early repayment of principal on some mortgage-related securities may expose a Fund to a lower rate of return upon reinvestment of principal.
 When interest rates rise, the value of a mortgage-related security generally will decline; however, when interest rates are declining, the value of mortgage-related securities with prepayment features may not increase as much as other fixed income securities.
 The rate of prepayments on underlying mortgages will affect the price and volatility of a mortgage-related security, and may shorten or extend the effective maturity of the security beyond what was anticipated at the time of purchase.
 If unanticipated rates of prepayment on underlying mortgages increase the effective maturity of a mortgage-related security, the volatility of the security can be expected to increase.
 See "Extension Risk" and "Prepayment Risk" below.
-The values of these securities may fluctuate in response to the market's perception of the creditworthiness of the issuers.
+The value of these securities may fluctuate in response to the market's perception of the creditworthiness of the issuers.
 Additionally, although mortgages and mortgage-related securities are generally supported by some form of government or private guarantee and/or insurance, there is no assurance that guarantors or insurers will meet their obligations.